-WQBELs for Lake Elsinore
+WQBELs for Lake Elsinore (2025 Revised TMDLs)

+Effective as soon as possible, but no later than [20 years from the effective date of the 2025 Revised TMDLs], discharges of runoff in MS4s from sources downstream of Canyon Lake must not transport more than 548 kg of total Phosphorus and 1,575 kg of total Nitrogen from the sources downstream of Canyon Lake and 1,876 kg of total Phosphorus and 5,395 kg of total Nitrogen from the watershed above Mystic Lake per year, as interim WQBELs.

-Discharges of runoff in MS4s from sources downstream of Canyon Lake must not transport more than 124 kg of total Phosphorus and 349 kg of total Nitrogen into Lake Elsinore per year to the maximum extent practicable.
+Effective as soon as possible, but no later than [30 years from the effective date of the 2025 Revised TMDLs], discharges of runoff in MS4s from sources downstream of Canyon Lake must not transport more than 274 kg of total Phosphorus and 1,164 kg of total Nitrogen and 938 kg of total Phosphorus and 3,987 kg of total Nitrogen from the watershed above Mystic Lake per year.

 The nutrient loads shall be calculated using a running average of ten (10) consecutive estimates of annual loads.

-Any nutrient loads that exceed the WQBELs in Table 12.2 below must be offset by reductions in nutrient loads from in-lake sediment or other sources.
+Any nutrient loads that exceed the applicable WQBELs in Table 12.2 below may be offset by reductions in nutrient loads from in-lake sediment.
+This must be implemented through approved offset programs, as set forth in section V of this Appendix 12.

 Table 12.2: Summary of Nutrient WQBELs for Runoff from MS4s into Lake Elsinore